NVIDIA/NeMo-Curator/docs/user-guide/index.rst

 :ref:`Document Filtering <data-curator-qualityfiltering>`
    This section describes how to use the 30+ heuristic and classifier filters available within the NeMo Curator and implement custom filters to apply to the documents within the corpora.

-:ref:`Language Identification and Unicode Fixing <data-curator-languageidentification>` Large, unlabeled text corpora often contain a variety of languages.
-The NeMo Curator provides utilities to identify languages and fix improperly decoded Unicode characters.
+:ref:`Language Identification <data-curator-languageidentification>`
+   Large, unlabeled text corpora often contain a variety of languages.
+NeMo Curator provides utilities to identify languages.

+:ref:`Text Cleaning <data-curator-text-cleaning>`
+   Many parts of the internet contained malformed or poorly formatted text.
+NeMo Curator can fix many of these issues with text.

 :ref:`GPU Accelerated Exact and Fuzzy Deduplication <data-curator-gpu-deduplication>` Both exact and fuzzy deduplication functionalities are supported in NeMo Curator and accelerated using RAPIDS cuDF.